- Eye Health

 This early detection is especially important for eye conditions like cataract (sometimes unilateral), amblyopia and glaucoma, which can cause irreversible blindness if left untreated.

-More than 715,000 children were screened at school by Light for the World between 2018 and 2022.
+Through the 1,2,3 I can see! programme, more than 550,000 children were screened at school by Light for the World between 2021 and 2023.

 They include Nigest Unche (pictured above), who attends Sikela Primary School in Arba Minch, Ethiopia.
 Nigest received glasses after her teacher, Desalegn Wada, was trained on how to conduct screenings.